AdaInject: Injection Based Adaptive Gradient Descent Optimizers for Convolutional Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we present a novel and generic injection based EMA of gradients for parameter update by utilizing the curvature information along with the second order moment.
-Thus, it leads to the accurate update by performing higher updates in the saddle and monotonic regions and cascaded precise updates in the local minimum region.
+In this paper, we present a novel and generic injection based EMA of gradients for parameter update by utilizing the parameter change information along with the second order moment.
+The proposed injection approach leads to an accurate and precise update by performing smaller updates near minimum to avoid the overshooting as well as oscillation and reasonably higher updates in the small curvature regions.
 The effect of the proposed injection based optimizers is observed using toy examples.
-The convergence property of the proposed optimizer is analyzed.
+The convergence property of the proposed optimizer is also analyzed.
 The object recognition results for different CNN models over benchmark datasets using four optimizers show the superiority of the proposed injection concept.
-It is observed that a careful selection of injection hyperparameter can further improve the performance.
-The theoretical, empirical, convergence, and experimental analyses are evident that the proposed injection based optimizers lead to better optimization of CNNs.
+It is noticed that the injection hyperparameter as 2 yeilds to better results in majority of the cases using the AdamInject optimizer.
+It is also noted that the batch size as 64 and learning rate as 0.001 are better suitable with the proposed AdamInject optimizer.
+The intuitive explanation, empirical, convergence, and experimental analyses are evident that the proposed injection based optimizers lead to better optimization of CNNs by avoiding the overshooting of the minimum and reducing the oscillation near minimum to a greater extent.